Drive Friendly

 The first object was a glass prism.
 It was about 6 inches long, and I remember enjoying the heft of it and its good solid smoothness.
 I would press the prism to my eyes and walk drunkenly about the house through a distorted rainbow world.
 It was drug-free psychedelia, and it was so much fun.
 I don’t think I ever used the prism to cast rainbows on the wall the way many people do.
 I wanted it to transform the world.

-The second object was a isotretinoin online pharmacy: abstract, changing, beautiful, and interesting.
+The second object was a kaleidoscope: abstract, changing, beautiful, and interesting.
 It was something to enjoy and to think about—patterns and colors that moved in time and space.
 I still love them, though it is difficult to find kaleidoscopes with good optics and a sufficient variety of patterns.
 There’s a real art to choosing the pieces to put inside them.
 I find that most kaleidoscope software doesn’t appeal to me either.
 The images those programs make too often look like just the same algorithm expressed in different colors.
 It’s not the same as closing one eye and looking into the magic tunnel.

 The third object I remember was a View-Master.
 I could spend hours with that bakelite viewer held to my head, clicking the lever with my right hand, sometimes going slowly so I could see the dark spaces between the rectangles of film.
 The stories the pictures came from were not the object.
 The experience was not about the narrative.
 I just wanted to peer into those miniature worlds presented in color and three dimensions.
 The View-Master was a hole in the fence or a door into a doll house.
 It was a window into a world.